ilyakava/stefon/README.md

 # Stefon

-Get tips on who to ask for a code review.
+Get tips on who to ask for a code review, runs on Ruby 1.9.2 and above.

 A name inspired by the SNL character Bill Hader played:
 ![stefon on wikipedia](http://upload.wikimedia.org/wikipedia/en/c/c1/Stefon%2C_SNL_Character.jpg)